adamant/adamant.language.reference/old/ideas-considering.md

 | `ignored = foo()`  | Reads more like a proper keyword.                                                       |
 | `discard foo()`    | Syntax used by Nim, again seems like you are discarding the call, not the value         |

-## Units of Measure

-It would be really good to be able to have good units of measure either directly in the language or as a really clean library.
-This might be a useful place for an effect that says all code uses units of measure.

 ## Exact Types

 An exact type would be a type that references to a superclass but can't hold a subclass type.
 Since most types will have vtables, their pointers would be fat pointers.
 Exact would provide a way to ensure that reference and pointer types were thin pointers.
 This could be done with a special syntax like `!Foo` for an exact references and`@!Foo` for exact pointers.
 A user on Reddit said the P6 language allows constrained type declarations.
 This could provide another way of supporting exact types.
 So `type Exact_Foo = T where typeof(T)=Foo` and the `typeof` operator would be taken to mean the concrete type.